coveo/source.coveo.com/_posts/2016-12-07-applying-site-search-best-practices-using-sitecore.md

 @Html.Sitecore().Placeholder("search-box")
 ```

-You can then add the Coveo Search Box renderings using the presentation details of whether:
+You can then add the Coveo Search Box renderings using the presentation details of either:

 * each item individually;
 * the standard value item of the template.